 In particular, the Board is responsible for ensuring the effective and efficient administration of the organisation; safeguarding its good name and ethos, and legal and financial compliance of Girls Not Brides, including compliance with its guiding principles, UK charity law and rules, management of reserves and investments, and any donor restrictions.

-The Board also ensures that Girls Not Brides remains focused on working towards achieving its stated mission and objectives, which are informed by the members of the Partnership.
+The Board also ensures that Girls Not Brides remains focused on working towards achieving its stated mission and objectives.
+The Girls Not Brides 2017-2020 Partnership Strategy was co-created with member organisations from around the world.

 A global advocate for freedom, justice and development, Mabel van Oranje is the initiator and chair of ‘Girls Not Brides: The Global Partnership to End Child Marriage’.
 She is also co-founder and the executive chair of the European Council on Foreign Relations.
 She is a member of the (advisory) boards of Global Witness, the Malala Fund, the Sigrid Rausing Trust, and The Elders.